huginn/huginn/README.md

 * Track the weather and get an email when it's going to rain (or snow) tomorrow ("Don't forget your umbrella!")
 * List terms that you care about and receive emails when their occurrence on Twitter changes.
 (For example, want to know when something interesting has happened in the world of Machine Learning?
 Huginn will watch the term "machine learning" on Twitter and tell you when there is a large spike.)
-* Watch for air travel deals
+* Watch for air travel or shopping deals
 * Follow your project names on Twitter and get updates when people mention them
 * Scrape websites and receive emails when they change
+* Connect to Adioso, HipChat, Basecamp, Growl, FTP, IMAP, Jabber, JIRA, MQTT, nextbus, Pushbullet, Pushover, RSS, Bash, Slack, StubHub, translation APIs, Twilio, Twitter, Wunderground, and Weibo, to name a few.
 * Compose digest emails about things you care about to be sent at specific times of the day
 * Track counts of high frequency events and send an SMS within moments when they spike, such as the term "san francisco emergency"
-* Watch public transit
+* Send and receive WebHooks
 * Run arbitrary JavaScript Agents on the server
 * Track your location over time
 * Create Amazon Mechanical Turk workflows as the inputs, or outputs, of agents.  ("Once a day, ask 5 people for a funny cat photo; send the results to 5 more people to be rated; send the top-rated photo to 5 people for a funny caption; send to 5 final people to rate for funniest caption; finally, post the best captioned photo on my blog.")